Auction-Based Responsibility Allocation for Scalable Decentralized Safety Filters in Cooperative Multi-Agent Collision Avoidance: Problem Setup

 The agents are assumed to be point masses subject to control and physical constraints, including input saturation.
 We assume the following physical bounds:

 Define the relative quantities between two agents $i$ and $j$:

 The mission objective is that each agent reaches an assigned static target destination, assumed to be externally provided and fixed throughout the mission.
-The guidance logic for each autonomy system is based on Proportional Navigation Guidance (PNG), which generates the nominal acceleration command $a_{\text{nom},i}$ required for successful reach an assigned target destination.
+The guidance logic for each autonomy system is based on Proportional Navigation Guidance (PNG), which generates the nominal acceleration command $a_{\text{nom},i}$ required for successfully reaching an assigned target destination.

-Let the norm on the distance and the unit vector along the LOS between the effector $i$ and the target $k$ be given by:
+Let the norm of the distance and the unit vector along the line-of-sight (LOS) between the agent $i$ and the target $k$ be given by:

 The LOS angular rate vector is defined as: